OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ### Variables

 After we click **SAVE**, we’re taken directly into our brand new project.
-Click on Variables to define some of our variables real quick, as we need them to exist first before we define our process:
+Click on Variables to define some of our variables, as we need them to exist first before we define our process:

 ![](octopus-project-variables.png)